vadimkantorov/fastvideofeat/README.md

 We release two tools in this repository.
 The first tool **fastvideofeat** is a motion feature extractor based on motion vectors from video compression information.
 The second is a fast Fisher vector computation tool **fastfv** that uses vector SSE2 CPU instructions.

-We also release scripts (in the *repro* directory) for reproducing our results on Hollywood-2 dataset.
+We also release scripts (in the *repro* directory) for reproducing our results on Hollywood-2 dataset and on HMDB-51 dataset.

 All code is released under the [MIT license](http://github.com/vadimkantorov/cvpr2014/blob/master/LICENSE).